Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 However, Rat is usually afraid of humans and daylight, which characters with "people" or "sun" parts are not highly suggested.

-In Chinese numerology, it is believed that factors that may influence one's fate, such as composition and share of Five Elements, are hidden in one's birth date and hour.
+In traditional Chinese numerology, it is believed that factors that may influence one's fate, such as composition and share of the Five Elements, are hidden in one's birth date and hour.

 Therefore, using a name to balance, or supplement those factors, is a widely used method.

-For instance, if one's birth info lacks the element Fire, characters with the "fire" part might be good choices to use in his or her name.
+For instance, if one's birth info lacks the element Fire, characters with the "fire" part might be optimal choices to be used in his or her name, which are believed can bring good luck.

 The total number of one's name's strokes is a key factor in some methods regarding naming, though it is not a very influential part.

-There are two classics that have been frequently used to pick beautiful, elegant names from, till today:
+There are two classics that have been frequently used to pick beautiful, elegant names, till today:

 Chu Ci introduces nature, landscape, history, and custom of the State Chu, as well as ancient mythology, legends, mythical beings, etc.

-There are as well some other ancient classics that are good to choose a beautiful name from, such as Lun Yu (or Analects of Confucius), Book of Changes (or I Ching), and brilliant poems of the Tang and Song Dynasties.
+There are as well some other ancient classics that are good to choose a beautiful name from, such as Lun Yu (or Analects of Confucius), Book of Changes (or I Ching), brilliant poems of the Tang Dynasty (618 — 907), Ci Poetry of the Song Dynasty (960 — 1279), and meaningful phrases and proverbs.

 Zhenzhen 蓁蓁: peach leaf, exuberant plants.